-- In case of a pipe, the wall thickness is measured by a parameter termed as Schedule Number.
+- In the case of a pipe, the wall thickness is measured by a parameter termed as Schedule Number.
 A pipe with the specification of Schedule 80 has more thickness than the pipe with Schedule 40.
-And on the other hand, the thickness of the wall is measured in inches or millimeters in case of the tube.
+And on the other hand, the thickness of the wall is measured in inches or millimeters in the case of the tube.
 The thickness of a tube is represented by the gauge number.
-The tube with larger gauge number has smaller wall thickness as compared to the tube with a smaller gauge number.
+The tube with a larger gauge number has smaller wall thickness as compared to the tube with a smaller gauge number.

 - As far as the cost is concerned, tubes are more expensive as compared to the pipes.
 The reason is that tubes need more precise and complicated manufacturing as compared to the pipes.